 The bungalows at Coconut Corner (image kohyaonoi.com)UPDATE NOV 08 - quoted prices 500 and 400 before bargaining.

-UPDATE NOV 08 - I called in for another meal at Sabai corner.
-They seemed to have cleared some vegetation to improve views from the restaurant, and this sitting platform/picnic table area to the side was new from memory.
-As was the case last trip, the restaurant had a healthy number of guests and visitors dining whereas most other places seemed very quiet.
-Once again, all the lowest priced bungalows were taken, I was told.
-Pretty good for early shoulder season.Maybe 600m further north, on Long Beach, was the blue roofed HOLIDAY RESORT who’s restaurant definitely did take in those views.
+Maybe 600m further north, on Long Beach, is the blue roofed HOLIDAY RESORT whose restaurant definitely did take in those views.
 So did all but the least expensive bungalows, built on a slight slope up from the road level.
-I hired my bicycle from this place, and I gotta say the big overweight local running the show is a sweet guy, giving me a nice ice cold drink gratis on return, and not caring a damn that I plonked my very sweaty self at one of his slightly upmarket restaurant tables.
+In 07 hired my bicycle from this place, and I gotta say the big overweight local running the show was a sweet guy, giving me a nice ice cold drink gratis on return, and not caring a damn that I plonked my very sweaty self at one of his slightly upmarket restaurant tables.
 Their hire bicycles at 150 per day, were in pretty good condition.
 They also hire motorcycles, as do just about every bungalow place plus a guy at the pier.

-Between Sabai and Holiday are a couple of bars, the one closer to Holiday tending to attract in late arvo an interesting mixture of locals, long stay travelers, blow-ins like me and island expats.
+After my first visit (07) I wrote: Between Sabai and Holiday are a couple of bars, the one closer to Holiday tending to attract in late arvo an interesting mixture of locals, long stay travelers, blow-ins like me and island expats.
 They put on a pretty good buffet dinner here.
 I spent a fascinating couple of hours talking to a local expat resort owner about the cut-throat island politics and business deals.

 UPDATE NOV 08 - there was a really big holiday-villa development going in on the inland side of the road between the bars and Sabai on this latest trip - done by the same people who developed Boat Harbour in Phuket.
 I think the aim is to attract wealthy Phuketees and other Thais, but I'm sure Farang money is welcome from all you bond brokers out there wanting to hide ill-gotten gains from the Securities Commission.

-A couple of other accom places looked pretty nice to me.
+FROM THE 07 REPORT: A couple of other accom places looked pretty nice to me.

 UPDATE NOV 08 - I could see Lamsai Seafood's restaurant from my accommodation on neighbouring island Yao Yai so I decided to hop across there for my stay on Noi.
-Tewson Resort's lontail guy charged me 200 baht for the 4km trip which was around what I figured and saved me a heap of time compared to going to one of Yao Yai's northern piers, waiting for a public longtail to the town pier on Yao Noi and then going around to Lamsai by the exxy tuk-tuk taxi.
+Tewson (Thiwson) Resort's longtail guy charged me 200 baht for the 4km trip which was around what I figured and saved me a heap of time compared to going to one of Yao Yai's northern piers, waiting for a public longtail to the town pier on Yao Noi and then going around to Lamsai by the exxy tuk-tuk taxi.
 10 minutes v 2-3 hours.

 Lamsai Seafood's restaurant from its pier.
 Pens in foreground are full of fish - your seafood is pretty fresh here.
 The bungalows are built up the steep hillside behind to the right.
-The restauran't pylons are in water at higher tides.
+The restaurant pylons are in water at higher tides.

 Traditional style bungalow reduced from 500 to 400 in early shoulder season 08 - I was the only guest.
 Enough room for 2 and their gear, fairly good condition, clean, big bathroom, sink, towels + soap.
 Good mirror.
 I had to turn water on around the back and ask for mozzie net.
 Nice big veranda.
 Very quiet at night.